klembot/twinejs/README.md

 `npm lint` and `npm test` will lint and test the source code respectively.

+`npm pot` will create a POT template file for localization at `src/locale/po/template.pot`.
+See Localization below for more information.

 `npm nw` will build NW.js-based apps in `dist/nw`.
 In order to build Windows apps on OS X or Linux, you will need to have [Wine](https://www.winehq.org/) and [makensis](http://nsis.sourceforge.net/) installed.